 Fortunately, your motorcycle accident lawyer will be by your side, protecting you from being taken advantage of during your greatest time of need.
 We will never allow the insurance company to lowball you or force you to accept an insurance settlement that is less than you deserve.

 Recoverable Damages in Motorcycle Accident Cases

 Motorcycle accident injuries have been known to be devastating.
-Victims do not only suffer physically but psychologically and financially as well.
+Victims do not only suffer physically, but also psychologically and financially.
 Fortunately, you have the right to be made whole.
 This means you should be compensated for every loss you have suffered related to your motorcycle accident.